Efficient Exact k-Flexible Aggregate Nearest Neighbor Search in Road Networks Using the M-tree: FANN-PHL: Proposed -FANN Algorithm

-In line~\ref{l1.08}, if the FANN distance $e'.g_\f$ for a specific entry $e'$ is smaller than the FANN distance $\^{p}^*.g_\f$ of the FANN candidate object $\^{p}^*$ that has been found until now, $e'$ is inserted in $H$ together with $e'.g_\phi$.
-The $D(e'.O_r, q_i)$ distance required to obtain $e'.g_\f$ is the shortest-path distance between two objects $e'.O_r$ and $q_i$, and its calculation costs a lot as explained above.
-Therefore, in line~\ref{l1.07}, the entries without the possibility to include the final FANN object are pruned off with a smaller cost.
-For each entry $e'$, $e'.G_\f$ is obtained as follows:
+In line~\ref{l1.08}, if the FANN distance $e'.g_\f$ for a specific entry $e'$ is smaller than the FANN distance $\^{p}^*.g_\f$ of the FANN candidate object $\^{p}^*$ that has been found until now, $e'$ is inserted into $H$ together with $e'.g_\phi$.
+The $D(e'.O_r, q_i)$ distance required to obtain $e'.g_\f$ is the shortest-path distance between two objects $e'.O_r$ and $q_i$, and its calculation is expensive as explained above.
+Hence, in line~\ref{l1.07}, the entries without the possibility of including the final FANN object are pruned off at a lower cost.
+For each entry $e'$, $e'.G_\f$ is calculated as follows: